Eucalyptus Epsom Salt Bath Recipe

 Epsom salt should be at your local pharmacy.
 Baking soda (need I say it?) is available at your supermarket.

-My other go-to guys for aromatherapy recipe ingredients is
+My go-to supplier for basic aromatherapy recipe ingredients is

 Mountain Rose Herbs.
 They have good products at excellent prices, and their staff is always friendly and helpful.